theNamesdao/namesdao-cli/README.md

 See [here](https://wiki.python.org/moin/GnuPrivacyGuard) for other operating systems.

-## Cloaked registrations
+## Cloaked Registrations

 Cloaked registrations encrypt part of the request to prevent others from watching the name you request in the Chia mempool, and trying to register the name before you.

-The `--cloak` flag encrypts the memo so that your name is protected from being seen by others before its registration is confirmed.
+To use a cloaked registration, include `--cloak` in the command line of your "name register" command.

 ## Troubleshooting